Applying for Resource Consent

-- any adverse environmental effects they may have is minor, or
+- any adverse environmental effects they may have will be minor, or

 - the activity will not be contrary to the Objectives and Policies of the District Plan.

-You are encouraged to speak to an Environmental Planner at the Council before applying for resource consent.
-Come to the second floor counter in the main civic administration building, 207 Lyndon Road East, or contact us to make an appointment.
+You are encouraged to speak to an Environmental Consents Planner at the Council before applying for resource consent.
+Please contact us to make an appointment, to discuss your application.

 A pre-application discussion will help: